10 Taipei Beaches and Coastal Parks Worth Checking Out

 The most obvious spot is White House Resort (see on Agoda / Booking / TripAdvisor), where rooms have private access to the beach.

-The long stretch of sand is connected to a second beach on Green Bay (also known as Emerald or Feicui Bay) (翡翠灣), which is dominated by Howard Green Bay Resort (see on Agoda / Booking / TripAdvisor ) and Pacific Hot Spring Hotel (see on Agoda / Booking / TripAdvisor ), which I actually stayed at once to attend a wedding at their Greek Island-style wedding terrace facing the sea.
+The northern end of Green Bay is dominated by Howard Green Bay Resort (see on Agoda / Booking / TripAdvisor ) and Pacific Hot Spring Hotel (see on Agoda / Booking / TripAdvisor ), which I stayed at once to attend a wedding at their Greek Island-style wedding terrace facing the sea.

-How to get to Wanli: Take the regular train to Keelung (about 40 minutes) then transfer to bus 789, 790, or 862 from the bus stop to the right of the train station exit, near the pedestrian overpass, and get off at Wanli stop (about 30 minutes).
+How to get to Wanli: Take the local train to Keelung (about 40 minutes, swipe EasyCard) then transfer to bus 789, 790, or 862 from the bus stop to the right of the train station exit, near the pedestrian overpass, and get off at Wanli stop (about 30 minutes).

-If you are coming from Yehliu (see the last entry in this article), you can actually walk from the Yehliu Geopark to the UFO end of Wanli Beach in about half an hour, passing Guihou Fish Market (with many seafood restaurants) along the way.
+If you are coming from Yehliu, you can actually walk from the Yehliu Geopark to the UFO end of Wanli Beach in about half an hour, passing Guihou Fish Market (with many seafood restaurants) along the way.

 Fulong Beach